-Turn on the obsolete de-ANSI-fication feature.
-See Section 8.17 [ANSI], page 76.
+Turn on the deprecated de-ANSI-fication feature (see Section 8.18 [ANSI], page 80).
+Note that that feature and this option will be removed in the next major Automake release.

 If preceded by a path, the generated Makefile.in will look in the specified directory to find the ansi2knr program.
-The path should be a relative path to another directory in the same distribution (Automake currently does not check this).
+The path should be a relative path to another directory in the same distribution (Automake does not check this).